tatdig/TDCoin-lightning/doc/lightningd-config.5.md

 add multiple directories.

  **clear-plugins**
-This option clears all *plugin* and *plugin-dir* options preceeding it, including the default built-in plugin directory.
-You can still add *plugin-dir* and *plugin* options following this and they will have the normal effect.
+This option clears all *plugin*, *important-plugin*, and *plugin-dir* options preceeding it, including the default built-in plugin directory.
+You can still add *plugin-dir*, *plugin*, and *important-plugin* options following this and they will have the normal effect.

  **disable-plugin**=*PLUGIN*
-If *PLUGIN* contains a /, plugins with the same path as *PLUGIN* are disabled.
-Otherwise, any plugin with that base name is disabled, whatever directory it is in.
+If *PLUGIN* contains a /, plugins with the same path as *PLUGIN* will not be loaded at startup.
+Otherwise, no plugin with that base name will be loaded at startup, whatever directory it is in.
+This option is useful for disabling a single plugin inside a directory.
+You can still explicitly load plugins which have been disabled, using lightning-plugin(7) `start`.

+ **important-plugin**=*PLUGIN*
+Speciy a plugin to run as part of C-lightning.
+This can be specified multiple times to add multiple plugins.
+Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via lightning-plugin(7) `stop`), C-lightning will also stop running.
+This way, you can monitor crashes of important plugins by simply monitoring if C-lightning terminates.
+Built-in plugins, which are installed with lightningd(8), are automatically considered important.

 BUGS
 ----